Syria, Report by UN Commission of Inquiry (March 2017)

 a.
 Is an armed group obliged to take care of the civilian population within territory it controls?

 c.
 What alternative legal system could be applied to areas controlled by armed groups?
-Could IHL of military occupation be applied by analogy in such a situation?
-(GC IV, Arts 64 and 66)
+Could IHL of military occupation be applied by analogy in such a situation? (

 e.
 Could a court established by an armed group ever try a civilian?
 A Government soldier?
 A fighter of another armed group?
 Under what circumstances might a court sentence in such a case be legitimate?